gpii-ops/gpii-infra/gcp/README.md

 1. Collect CouchDB disk names from PVCs with `kubectl --namespace gpii get pvc -l app=couchdb -o json | jq -r .items[].spec.volumeName`.
 1. Choose a snapshot set that you want to restore, make sure that snapshots are present for all disks that are currently in use by CouchDB cluster.
    * In case of a backup restoration test, pick latest snapshot set available: you can do this with `for i in {0..N}; do gcloud compute snapshots list --sort-by=~creationTimestamp,STATUS --limit=1 --format="value[separator=';'](name,status)" --filter="name~'pv-database-storage-couchdb-couchdb-$i-*'" | cut -f1 -d\; ; done`
+1. Scale `flowmanager` and `preferences` deployments to 0 replicas as well with `kubectl --namespace gpii scale deployment preferences --replicas=0` and `kubectl --namespace gpii scale deployment flowmanager --replicas=0` to stop the flow of traffic to database.
+This will give you time to verify that DB restoration is successful before allowing the DB to receive traffic again. **WARNING!
+This will prevent flowmanager and preferences services from processing customer requests!**
 1. Scale CouchDB stateful set to 0 replicas with `kubectl --namespace gpii scale statefulset couchdb-couchdb --replicas=0`.
-This will cause K8s to terminate all CouchDB pods, all PDs that were mounted into them will be released. **This will prevent flowmanager and preferences services from processing customer requests!**
+This will cause K8s to terminate all CouchDB pods, all PDs that were mounted into them will be released.
-   * You may also want to scale `flowmanager` and `preferences` deployments to 0 replicas as well with `kubectl --namespace gpii scale deployment preferences --replicas=0` and `kubectl --namespace gpii scale deployment flowmanager --replicas=0`.
-This will give you time to verify that DB restoration is successful before allowing the DB to receive traffic again.
 1. Destroy `k8s-snapshots` module with `rake destroy_module["k8s/kube-system/k8s-snapshots"]` to prevent new snapshots from being created while you working with disks.
 1. Open Google Cloud console, go to "Compute Engine" -> "Disks".
 1. Now, repeat for every CouchDB disk name you collected: